ugr-sail/sinergym/README.md

 Anyway, every time sinergym repository is updated, the tests will run automatically in a remote container using the Dockerfile to build it. `Github Action <https://docs.github.com/es/actions/>`__ will do that job (see our documentation for more information).

 ## Usage example

+If you used our Dockerfile during installation, you should have the *try_env.py* file in your workspace as soon as you enter in.
+In case you have installed everything on your local machine directly, place it inside our cloned repository.
+In any case, we start from the point that you have at your disposal a terminal with the appropriate python version and Sinergym running correctly.

 Sinergym uses the standard OpenAI gym API.
 So basic loop should be something like: